Forex Education

 An ISA is an Individual Savings Account is a kind of Tax-Free savings account that allows the user to keep the interest accrued during the time period.
 Unlike a regular savings account, the owners of an ISA are exempted from personal income tax up to a specific limit that may accrue during a certain time period.
 ISA is popular tax-free savings in the UK.

-The ISA’s were introduced in April 1999, which replaced the PEP’s (Personal Equity Plans) and TESSA’s (Tax Exempt Special Savings Account) and were available to the citizens of the UK over 16 provided that they have a national insurance number.
+The ISA’s were introduced in April 1999, which replaced the PEP’s (Personal Equity Plans) and TESSA’s (Tax Exempt Special Savings Account) and were available to the UK citizens over 16 provided that they have a national insurance number.
 Junior ISA’s were also introduced in 2011 to encourage savings for people below the age of 16.

 The biggest difference between an ISA and a normal savings account is that an ISA offers interest payment, which does not attract any taxes, inspiring investors’ confidence that they’re getting more for the money they’ve invested.